risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-function.md

 SQL UDFs in RisingWave are designed to expand directly into expressions at the frontend, resulting in minimal performance difference compared to manually calling multiple functions.

 The `CREATE FUNCTION` command is used to define SQL UDFs.
-You can read our [specific guide dedicated to SQL UDFs](/sql/udf/sql-udfs.md) for more details.
+You can read our guide on [SQL UDFs](/sql/udf/sql-udfs.md) for more details.

 ```sql title="Syntax of SQL UDFs"
 CREATE FUNCTION function_name ( argument_type [, ...] )